interledger/interledger.github.io/docs/markdown/glossary.md

 ## Exchange Rate

 The price of one ledger's asset in terms of another ledger's asset.
 Routers may generate revenue from the difference in value between incoming and outgoing transfers.
-The exchange rate between source and destination is determined by the product of exchange rates at each hop.
+The exchange rate between a sender and a receiver is determined by the product of exchange rates at each hop.

 ## Fulfillment

-A 32-byte value used to trigger the execution of a transfer.
+Also known as the "preimage" or "hash preimage", fulfillment is  a 32-byte value used to trigger the execution of a transfer.
 In most Interledger payments, the fulfillment is known only to the receiver (or in the case of the STREAM protocol it is known to the sender and the receiver).

 ## Hop